swang2021/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nicholas W. is a quantitative model developer/data scientist at UBS.
+Nicholas W. is a quantitative model developer/data scientist at a bulge bracket bank.
 {style="text-align: justify;"}